dmx-systems/dmx-documentation/docs/intro.rst

 Types
 *****

-The above examples show topics of type "Person", "Organization", and "Note".
-Other *topic types* could be e.g. "Contract", "Project", "Date", "Planet Name", "Molecule", "Review", or "Book".
+The above examples show topics of type "Person", "Organization", "Note", and associations e.g. of type "Organization Involvement", "Apprenticeship".

+What *Topic Types* and *Association Types* are available is actually decided by the DMX user.
+A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.

+Another way of obtaining new types is by installing DMX plugins.

 A fresh DMX installation provides some basic types for information management ("Person", "Organization", "Note", "Bookmark", "Event", "Address", "Email Address" etc.).

 .. figure:: _static/person-model.png

-A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.
-Another way of obtaining new types is by installing DMX plugins.

 **********
 Topic Maps